wdhdev/free-for-life/data/_start.md

 -->

 # 💸 Free For Life
-A massive list including a huge amount of products and services that are completely free!
+A huge list of great stuff you can get for free!

 ⭐ [Star on GitHub](https://github.com/wdhdev/free-for-life)
 &bull;